tythonco/tython-website/_drafts/override-css-in-lwc.md

 ### Falling into Shadow

 Lightning Web Components follow the Web Components standard of [encapsulation using Shadow DOM](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_dom).
-This means that strcuture and styles defined within an LWC will not affect other components, whether parent, child, or sibling.
+This means that styles defined within an LWC will not affect other components, whether parent, child, or sibling.
 This is often Good!
-Style-rule collisions and unintended overrides can lead to spiralling development headaches when you just want some certain padding to be applied!
+Style-rule collisions and unintended overrides can lead to spiraling development headaches when you just want some padding to be applied!

 However, in certain circumstances, you want that control over all components.
-In particular, we have found that integrating [Salesforce LWC Base Components](https://github.com/salesforce/base-components-recipes) into a specific custom theme sometimes cannot be achieved with only [styling hooks](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_components_css_custom_properties).
+In particular, we have found that integrating [Salesforce LWC Base Components](https://developer.salesforce.com/docs/component-library/overview/components) into a specific custom theme sometimes cannot be achieved with only [styling hooks](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.create_components_css_custom_properties).
 In these specific situations we needed a way to *punch through the Shadow DOM*.

 <br/>